mrafee113/tldr-sh-client/README.md

 ```

 If you'd like to enable shell completion (eg. `tldr w<tab><tab>` to get a
-list of all commands which start with w) then add the following to the same
+list of all commands which start with w) then add the following to the startup script `~/.bash_profile`:
-startup script:

 ```bash
 complete -W "$(tldr 2>/dev/null --list)" tldr